Anastasia-Labs/opshin-audit/catalyst_docs/milestone4/milestone4-draft-audit-report.typ

 #v(10pt)
 === Description
 #v(10pt)
 In the provided code, the validator function attempts to modify an element of a list (x[0] += 1).
-However, the compiler raises an error: "Can only assign to variable names, no type deconstruction".
+However, the compiler raises an error:

+`Can only assign to variable names, no type deconstruction`.

 This restriction prevents list element assignment, which is a common and valid operation in Python and can be useful for on-chain code logic.

 ```python
 def validator(x:List[int]) -> int: